 Untreated, gout can cause permanent damage that leads to immobility and chronic pain.
 The painful symptoms of gout encourage you to seek treatment.
 But if you’re stubborn, untreated gout can develop into some serious complications, including:

 When it hits, you want to know how to treat gout as quickly as possible to relieve your pain.
 You can get help in northern New Jersey, about 30 minutes from New York City.
-At Premier Podiatry, foot doctor in Clifton, New Jersey Dr. Velimir Petkov is an expert in gout treatment.
+At Premier Podiatry, a foot doctor Dr. Velimir Petkov is an expert in gout treatment.
 He quickly diagnoses the source of your discomfort and offers a wealth of treatment options for gout in your foot.

 Request For ConsultationBOOK CONSULTATION